-1. Remove the yeast packet from under the lid of the can of Brewing Extract,(not needed for this recipe), then place the unopened can and BrewMax LME in hot tap water.
+1. Remove the yeast packet from under the lid of the can of Brewing Extract, it's not needed for this recipe, then place the unopened can in hot tap water.

-2. Using the measuring cup, pour 4 cups of water into your clean 3-quart or larger pot.
-Bring this mixture to a boil, then remove from heat.
+2. Using the measuring cup, pour 4 cups of water into your clean 3-quart or larger pot, then add in the brown sugar.
+Stirring constantly until the brown sugar is dissolved, bring water to a boil, then remove from heat.

-3. Open the can of Brewing Extract and BrewMax LME and pour the contents into the hot mixture in your pot.
+3. Open the can of Brewing Extract and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
 This mixture of unfermented beer is called wort.